boxingknight/collab_canvas_Ash_follow/collabcanvas/FIRESTORE_SCHEMA.md

 ### Updating a Shape

 1. User drags shape to new position
+2. Shape is locked via `lockShape()` to prevent other users from manipulating it
-2. Local state updates immediately (optimistic update)
+3. Local state updates immediately (optimistic update)
-3. Position sent to Firestore via `updateShape()`
+4. Position sent to Firestore via `updateShape()`
-4. Firestore updates document with new position and updatedAt timestamp
+5. Firestore updates document with new position and updatedAt timestamp
+6. When drag ends, shape is unlocked via `unlockShape()`
-5. Real-time listener broadcasts update to other users
+7. Real-time listener broadcasts updates to other users

+### Locking a Shape

+1. User starts dragging a shape
+2. `lockShape()` is called, setting `lockedBy` to the user's UID and `lockedAt` to current timestamp
+3. Other users see a red lock icon on the shape
+4. Other users cannot interact with or drag the locked shape
+5. When dragging ends, `unlockShape()` is called, setting both fields to null
+6. Stale locks (older than 30 seconds) are automatically cleaned up to handle disconnections

 ### Loading Shapes